JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 Kotlin/Wasm compiles your Kotlin code into Wasm format.
 Using Kotlin/Wasm, you can create applications that run on different environments and devices, which support Wasm and meet Kotlin's requirements.

+Kotlin/Wasm benefits from [WebAssembly System Interface (WASI)](https://wasi.dev/), which provides a secure standard interface for running Kotlin applications compiled to WebAssembly across different environments.

+Kotlin/Wasm leverages WASI to abstract away platform-specific details, enabling the same Kotlin code to be executed on diverse platforms without requiring custom handling for each runtime and expanding the reach of Kotlin/Wasm beyond web applications.

+> To see Kotlin/Wasm and WASI in action with Node.js, Deno, and WasmEdge, check the [Get started with Kotlin/Wasm and WASI tutorial](wasm-wasi.md).
+>
+{style="tip"}

 Additionally, you can use the most popular Kotlin libraries in Kotlin/Wasm out of the box.
 Like other Kotlin and Multiplatform projects, you can include dependency declarations in the build script.
 For more information, see [Adding dependencies on multiplatform libraries](multiplatform-add-dependencies.md).